TLRKiliann/con-heal/README.md

 # con-heal
 A medical app (time-track) to connect pymysql with MySQL (localhost connection) and with a ssh server (LAN connection).
 I chose an intranet infrastructure for security reasons.
 Of course, it's possible to extend internet connection with forwarding on server.
+You should install MySQL on the server too.
+Otherwise, every user will have an independant DB and it's not the goal, if something change, others users wouldn't see what has changed in the DB.
+So, one for everyone.

 # How to use MySQL